 - $20,000 for property damage

-If you have your driver’s license suspended by the Nevada DMV, you usually have to file an SR22 with the DMV before you can get reinstatement of the license.1 It is irrelevant whether or not you own a vehicle; non-owner SR-22 forms are available.
+If you have your driver’s license revoked by the Nevada DMV, you usually have to file an SR22 with the DMV before you can get it reinstated.1 It is irrelevant whether or not you own a vehicle: Non-owner SR-22 forms are available.

 SR-22 is necessary to reinstate your license following such events as: